DrKRR/Basic-Research-on-Raspberry-Pi-Pico-and-Raspberry-Pi-Pico-2/README.md

 The Raspberry Pi Pico 2 was introduced on 8th August 2024, costing 5$.
 It's a 2X dual core (dual-ARM Cortex M33 and dual-RISC V Hazard3) microcontroller (RP2350) with advanced features.
 It has an integrated on-chip temperature sensor in the form of a biased NPN-diode connected in the configuration shown below, and the chip has greatly improved power efficiency.</br>
 ![image](https://github.com/user-attachments/assets/c80c05c4-9675-4558-9ab6-7fae2fbe310e) ![image](https://github.com/user-attachments/assets/84edc946-6a16-4ce9-885d-f1ca040028a8)<br>
+The ADC used in RP2350 as compared to RP2040, has improved precision.
+Basic specification of the Temperature Sensor ADC from Data sheet is given below (Courtesy: Raspberry Pi RP2350 Manual):
 ![image](https://github.com/user-attachments/assets/fc6e8e90-f7d5-49eb-a59d-271f9850077c)
+MicroPython program is developed using the above specifications and sensor temperature is displayed on the Thonny shell.
+Code is available in this repository.
+The video link related to the measurement is given in the following link: